 For example, find inspiration for your next post by listening to your audience.
 Talk to your target group whenever you can or find out what their challenges are.

-There are also free apps to help you with the actual writing of the post.
+There are also free or fairly inexpensive apps to help you with the actual writing of the post.
 Examples are the grammar check service Grammarly, the Hemingway App to improve your writing and the Blog Post Headline Analyzer from CoSchedule.

 To reduce the time you spend spreading the word about your latest post and sharing it, add them to your editorial calendar for your social media channels.
 This way you always know the best time to post and when best to re-post, to maximise reach and impact.